 The total price you pay depends on the financing company you choose, the amount of your invoices, and how long it takes your clients to pay.
 A good financing partner will be completely transparent about their fee structure so you can feel confident in your decision.
 At Funding4HomeCare, we believe in clear, simple pricing with no hidden fees, so you always know where you stand.
 If you’re ready to see what a cash advance could look like for your agency, you can get funding with a simple application process that gives you answers fast.
 Understanding the basic costs is the first step to figuring out if this is the right move for your agency’s cash flow.

-Breaking Down the Fees and Advance Rates
+What Are the Standard Fees and Advance Rates?

 The two main numbers you’ll hear about are the “advance rate” and the “factoring fee.”
 The advance rate is the percentage of the invoice you get paid upfront, which is typically between 85% and 95%.
 For example, if you have a $10,000 invoice, the financing company might give you $9,000 right away.
 The remaining $1,000 is held in reserve until your client pays the full invoice.